LOAN SIGNING AGENT COURSE

 No

-If you're in an attorney state, be sure to check with your Secretary of State, local attorneys, and your personal counsel to be sure how signings are handled.
-It's possible that you could still assist in the process.
-And sign up for every signing service available since that's how notaries for out-of-county or out-of-state loan signings are found!
+If you're in an attorney state, be sure to check with your Secretary of State, local attorneys, other notary signing agents, and your personal counsel to learn how signings are handled in your area.
+It's certainly possible that you could assist in the mortgage closing process.

 Picture